-(i) Remaining life of the 2016 Share Option Scheme
+(i) Remaining life of the Share Option Scheme

-The 2016 Share Option Scheme became effective on 23 June 2016 and will remain in force for a period of ten years from that date.
+The Share Option Scheme became effective on 23 June 2016 and will remain in force for a period of ten years from that date.

-The Company should comply with the new requirements under the amended Chapter 17 of the Listing Rules in respect of the matters of share options.
+The Company should comply with the requirements under Chapter 17 of the Listing Rules in respect of the matters of share options.